 Looking for a manufacturer in China, Vietnam, India or Thailand?
 We can help you identify relevant manufacturers in China and Vietnam based on product scope, test reports, ISO 9001, ISO 14001, BSCI and other factors.

 Suggestion: Watch the 10 minutes video tutorial before reading this article

 Finding the right shipping company or freight forwarder in China can be a serious challenge.
-Logistics accounts for a tenth of the world GDP and includes everything from small scale bookings agencies to online platforms with live tracking.
+Logistics accounts for a tenth of the world’s GDP and includes everything from small-scale bookings agencies to online platforms with live tracking.

 In this guide, we help you select the right shipping company for your import business.
 Some of these companies are traditional freight forwarders, while others are shipping platforms, where you can get quotations, book, pay, and track your shipments.

-Keep reading, and learn what you must know about Fleet, Freightos, Flexport, and many other companies – as we compare them based on their services offered, locations, and ratings.
+Keep reading, and learn what you must know about DocShipper, Flexport, and many other companies – as we compare them based on their service offering, locations, and ratings.

 Disclaimer: Most of these companies are not headquartered in Mainland China or Hong Kong S.A.R.
 However, all listed shipping companies and forwarders have partners or local offices in China.
 Some are also headquartered in China, including Hong Kong.

 Headquartered in Hong Kong, DocShipper Group is an international freight forwarder company that provides logistic solutions in more than forty countries, including China, Europe, and North America.